- — Non-GMO, Organic, Raw, Vegan

 In addition to these essential elements, sun-dried mulberries provide you with vitamins A, E, and K, as well as copper, magnesium, and calcium.

 Vegans would benefit significantly from including mulberries in their diet because of their high content of iron.
-As the majority of the population suffers from iron deficiency, this fruit is an excellent food choice for everyone.
+As most of the population suffers from iron deficiency, this fruit is an excellent food choice for everyone.

 Dried mulberries, like all dried fruits, have a higher calorie count than fresh berries, but they have less sugar than their raw counterparts.
 They would make a tasty snack for athletes and bodybuilders because they are generally nutritious but aren’t high enough in calories to have a significant impact on a regimented meal plan.